jofrysutanto/windsor/README.md

 ## Credits

-This package is written to be used with [Advanced Custom Fields](https://www.advancedcustomfields.com/) plugin by [Elliot Condon](https://www.elliotcondon.com/), who deserves most of the credits for delivering and maintaining such an incredible plugin for Wordpress developers.
+This package is written to be used with [Advanced Custom Fields](https://www.advancedcustomfields.com/) plugin by [Elliot Condon](https://www.elliotcondon.com/), who deserves most of the credits for delivering and maintaining such an incredible plugin for WordPress developers.

 If you have not already started using Advanced Custom Fields, be sure to check it out; it will definitely be worth your while.